kroitor/gjk.c/README.md

 For a single dimension (1D number line) we need a Minkowski sum support function and two points to enclose the Origin.
 If we can find such two points then our shapes do intersect indeed.
 If we cannot find such two points then our initial shapes must have some distance (non-zero difference) between them.
 For two dimensions (2D coordinate plane) we need a Minkowski sum support function and a simplex of three points (a triangle) to enclose the Origin.
 To be able to enclose the Origin in three dimensions (3D space) we need a Minkowski sum support function and a simplex of four points (a tetrahedron).

-... to be continued soon ... )
+WORK IN PROGRESS, to be continued soon... )

 ## References (must see)
 Most of the info (along with reference implementation) was taken from dyn4j.
 It has a very thorough explanation of GJK and it is definitely a must visit for those who need to understand the intricacies of the algorithm.